 And then comes the backlash.
 In London, commuters now lose on average 96 hours per year in traffic.
 Even in smaller urban centers like Amsterdam and Frankfurt, it’s 40 hours per year.
 Add barrels of fuel per commuter that literally go up in smoke in your inner city to that time loss, and you have both socially frustrating and environmentally damaging effects.

 To combat these issues, mayors and city councils have begun to devise rules to make cities livable again, and one of the easiest way is to regulate deliveries.
 In almost all policy documents, there is a push to “internalize the net external costs” of deliveries.
 That means if delivery trucks want to pollute the city center and gridlock it, they will have to pay for the privilege.

-In London, commuters now lose on average 96 hours per year in traffic.
 Most cities in the Western world have strict time slots for freight trucks entering the city center.
 Additionally, some cities are imposing low-emission zones, where polluting cars and trucks are banned outright.
 This month, the city of Antwerp announced that driving a polluting car into its low-emission zone will cost $377 per year as of February 2017.